 Pittsburgh is a large city located in the state of Pennsylvania.
 With a population of 304,391 people and 191 constituent neighborhoods, Pittsburgh is the second largest community in Pennsylvania.
-Much of the housing stock in Pittsburgh was built prior to World War II, making it one of the older and more historic cities in the country.
+Pittsburgh has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Also of interest is that Pittsburgh has more people living here who work in computers and math than 95% of the places in the US.

-In addition, Pittsburgh is a major college town that has a very high percentage of its residents over 18 years old who are college students.
-Naturally, collegiate life has a major influence on the local Pittsburgh culture, lifestyle and music scene.
+In addition, Pittsburgh is a major college town.
+As is often the case in college towns, the many students that live in Pittsburgh have a strong influence on the local culture and music scene.
 In fact, Pittsburgh is one of only a few big cities that are also major college towns.
-The combination of big city status and thousands of college students gives Pittsburgh on one hand, a sophisticated style, while on the other also provides a youthful feel and lots of diversions and entertainment for students.
-Believe it or not, Pittsburgh is one of the biggest "college towns" in America, generating lift to the economy of the entire region, and issuing forth thousands of newly-minted college students every spring, powering the innovation economy, the arts, and a lively club scene.
+This combination of big city status and thousands of college students gives Pittsburgh, on one hand, a sophisticated style, while on the other also providing lots of diversions and entertainment for students.
+In fact, Pittsburgh is one of the biggest "college towns" in America.
+This elevates both the status of the city and the knowledge sector of the local economy, which is sustained by a steady output of new college graduates every spring.

 Pittsburgh is a big city, and with that comes lots of benefits.
 One benefit is that most big cities have public transit, but Pittsburgh really shines when it comes to the extensiveness and use of its public transit system.
 More than most large American cities, Pittsburgh citizens use public transit daily to get to and from work.
 And while there are transportation options, most people in Pittsburgh ride the bus.
 Whereas in some cities one is destined to sit in traffic every morning to get to work and every evening to get home, in Pittsburgh a lot leave their cars at home (if they even choose to own one), and hop a ride on the bus.

-The population of Pittsburgh is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 37.18% of adults in Pittsburgh have a bachelor's degree or even advanced degree.
+The education level of Pittsburgh citizens is very high relative to the national average among all cities (21.84%): 37.18% of adults in Pittsburgh have a bachelor's degree or even advanced degree.

 The per capita income in Pittsburgh in 2010 was $27,435, which is upper middle income relative to Pennsylvania and the nation.
 This equates to an annual income of $109,740 for a family of four.
 However, Pittsburgh contains both very wealthy and poor people as well.